yuvalmGS/gigaspaces-wiki-jekyll/xap97net/service-grid.markdown

 The GSA manages Operating System processes.
 There are two types of process management, local and global.

-Local processes simply start the process type (for example, a [Grid Service Container|#gsc]) without taking into account any other process types running by different GSAs.
+Local processes simply start the process type (for example, a depanlinkGrid Service Containertengahlink#gscbelakanglink) without taking into account any other process types running by different GSAs.

-Global processes take into account the number of process types ([Grid Service Manager|#gsm] for example) that are currently running by other GSAs (within the same lookup groups or lookup locators).
+Global processes take into account the number of process types (depanlinkGrid Service Managertengahlink#gsmbelakanglink for example) that are currently running by other GSAs (within the same lookup groups or lookup locators).
 It will automatically try and run at least X number of processes **across** all the different GSAs (with a maximum of 1 process type per GSA).
 If a GSA running a process type that is managed globally fails, another GSA will identify the failure and start it in order to maintain at least X number of global process types.

 # Starting a Service Grid